19/12 7:30 PM

 Who will win?

-Germany are normally among the favourites at any tournament, and that will be especially true if they continue the strong development under Nagelsmann that saw them become unbeaten winners of their UEFA Nations League group.
+Germany are normally among the favourites at any tournament, and that will be especially true if they continue the strong development under Nagelsmann that saw them top Group A as well as their most recent UEFA Nations League section.

-2022 finalists France and Argentina will be difficult to beat, while European champions Spain, the beaten finalists in Berlin, England, and Brazil are also among the nations expected to contend for the crown.
+France and Argentina - 2022 finalists - will be difficult to beat, while European champions Spain, Thomas Tuchel's England and Carlo Ancelotti's Brazil are also among the nations expected to contend for the crown.

 There is always the chance of a surprise package advancing far into the tournament, with USA and Mexico likely to be boosted by home advantage and their passionate fan bases.

-We'll just have to sit back and watch all the action unfold in summer 2026 to see!
+We'll just have to sit back and watch all the action unfold in summer 2026!